| A Brief History

 John L. Neely, Jr. (Tennessee); Walter T. McKay (Texas); Joseph H. Francis (Utah); and

+Walter H. Ebling (Wisconsin).
 Representatives of the following states expressed an interest, but could not attend:

 Arkansas, Colorado, New Jersey, Nevada, and Montana.
 Jesse T. Hobson, from Farmers Home

+Administration, was also present and participated in all meetings.
 A committee consisting of T. B. Fatheree, Drew Cloud, Nyle Katz, Byron Kirkland, and

 Bob Fowler was appointed to meet and draft bylaws in order to form a national organization,